olegoseev/udacity-catalogapp-project/README.md

 ```
 sudo service apache2 restart
 ```
-Now we should be able to access to the application via a browser using the instanse public IP
+Now we should be able to access to the application via a browser using the instance public IP

 [(back to top)](#deploy-a-flask-web-application-on-a-linux-server)
 ## SSL
-At this point we have successfully deploed CatalogApp on Amazon Web Service.
+At this point we have successfully deployed CatalogApp on Amazon Web Service.
 The application is accessible via the browser using HTTP protocol.
-The major donwside of it is that Facebook login api will not work.
+The major downside of it is that Facebook login api will not work.
 Facebook authentication api dropped support authentication requests coming from websites without SSL encryption.
 In order to enable SSL for our web application we need to register a domain name.
 To register a new domain we are going to use AWS Route 53 DNS.
-For this projct I registered _thecatalogproject.org_ domain name.
+For this project I registered _thecatalogproject.org_ domain name.

 To obtain SSL certificate for a newly registered domain name we used [**cerbot**](https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache).
 Cerbot enables HTTPS on the website deploying Let's Encrypt certificates.

-Since HTTPS protocol uses port 443, HTTP port 80 needs to be disables in the server firewall and AWS instanse security group
+Since HTTPS protocol uses port 443, HTTP port 80 needs to be disables in the server firewall and AWS instance security group

 ## License